-- a written statement from the ratepayer detailing non receipt of the rates notice provided discount has not been allowed on a previous late payment in similar circumstances in the last five (5) years; or - other evidence that payment of the rates was made by the ratepayer at the time, but did not reach council due to circumstances beyond the control of the ratepayer; or - where an administrative error occurred at the Department of Natural Resources and Mines which resulted in the rates notice being incorrectly addressed by council.
+- a written statement from the ratepayer detailing non receipt of the rates notice; or - other evidence that payment of the rates was made by the ratepayer before or on the due date, but did not reach council due to circumstances beyond the control of the ratepayer; or - other evidence that an administrative error occurred at the Department of Natural Resources and Mines which resulted in the rates notice being incorrectly addressed by council.

-Discount may also be allowed if substantiated by evidence that the return of the rate notice to council although correctly addressed is through no fault or instigation of the ratepayer and beyond the ratepayer's reasonable control.
+Discount may also be allowed, if substantiated by evidence, the return of the rate notice to council although correctly addressed occurred through no fault or instigation of the ratepayer and beyond the ratepayer's reasonable control.